JohnBrainard/jwttools/README.md

 * `key`: secret used to sign the generated token.
 Can be overriden by the `-key` argument to most commands
 * `expires`: expiration in the format of `"2h15m30s"`.
 Can be overidden by the `-exp` argument to most commands

+## Init command

+Executing the `init` command will create the `$HOME/.jwttools/config` file if it doesn't already exist.
+Executing it repeatedly will not overwrite an already existing `config.json` file.

+`jwttools init`

 ## Info command

 The `info` command parses and displays the token fields.